Synthesis, Emulsification, and Sizing Application of AKD Neutral Sizing Agent

 4.2 Temperature Control

-• AKD emulsions are solid-in-liquid suspensions, inherently thermodynamically unstable.
+• AKD emulsions are thermodynamically unstable suspensions.

-Storage temperature recommendation: 5–30°C
+• Storage temperature: 5–30°C

-AKD melting point: ~45–55°C
+• AKD melting point: ~45–55°C

 To maximize retention and performance: